ytyulkinaxway/axway-open-docs/content/en/docs/contribution_guidelines/_index.md

 ---
-title: "Contribution guidelines"
+title: Contribution guidelines
-linkTitle: "Contribution guidelines"
+linkTitle: Contribution guidelines
 no_list: true
 weight: 200
-description: >
+description: |
   How to contribute to Axway-Open-Docs
 ---
 This documentation is open source, and we welcome your interest in contributing to improve the quality of our documentation.

 ## Before you start